NathanTP/fakefaas/python/README.md

 3. Then, build anna by running `./scripts/build.sh`.
 4. You can check if anna is successfully installed by running `./scripts/run-tests.sh`.
 5. Then, we need to set up anna client in python.
 We do this by running `python(3) setup.py install` in the `anna/client/python` directory.
 6. Finally, for testing purposes, we need to set up a environment variable for the absolute path of anna directory.
-You can do this by `export Anna='{absolute directory of anna}'`.
+You can do this by `export ANNA='{absolute directory of anna}'`.
 Notice that it is temporary only for your current shell.
 You can search more about how to add it permanently online.

 ## GPU Support
 Some of the functionality in this project requires a GPU, but not all.
 In